shielings/waltonpedia/README.md

 - Highly auditable - every update to every page is kept and labelled with the author's name

 ### To-do
-- [x]Login from a private domain
+✅Access from a private domain

-- [ ]Email server for user registration and password resets
+⬜Email server for user registration and password resets

-- [ ]Analytics server with public access to usage data
+⬜Analytics server with public access to usage data

 ### How can I recreate this?
 In case of a problem with Waltonpedia or staff changes, the system can be recreated with the following steps: